PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `fclass.s`       | `Set rd to a 10-bit mask indicating the class of the single-precision value in frs1`                                             |
 : RV32F - "RV32F Standard Extension for Single-Precision Floating-Point"

+The RV32F table details the single-precision floating-point extension for the 32-bit RISC-V architecture, supporting operations on 32-bit floating-point numbers according to IEEE 754 standards.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `fcvt.l.s`       | `Convert the single-precision value in frs1 to a 64-bit signed integer, then write the result to rd`                             |